yuhko-msft/microsoft-graph-docs/api-reference/beta/api/recommendationresource-dismiss.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Updates the status of a [recommendationResource](../resources/recommendationresource.md) to `dismissed`.
+Dismiss a [recommendationResource](../resources/recommendationresource.md) object and update its status to `dismissed`.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).